SGCNeRF: Few-Shot Neural Rendering via Sparse Geometric Consistency Guidance: Experiments

-\boldp{Ablation Study} We conduct a comprehensive ablation study on the LLFF and DTU datasets, utilizing three input views, as depicted in Tab. \ref{tab:abl}.
+\boldp{Ablation Study} We conduct a comprehensive ablation study on the LLFF and DTU datasets, using three input views, as shown in Tab.~\ref{tab:abl}, {based on the MipNeRF architecture}.
 A noteworthy observation is the significant performance decline of our method in the absence of frequency regularization.
 Conversely, the full method demonstrates superior outcomes.
 This discrepancy arises from the intentionally sparse design of correspondences, aimed at ensuring geometric consistency in high-frequency areas but lacking the ability to address overfitting in other areas.
-Therefore, the sparse geometry regularization functions more as a guide, ensuring that the coarse-to-fine training proceeds with the assurance that high-frequency keypoints are accurately located.
+Therefore, the sparse geometry regularization functions more as a guide, ensuring that the coarse-to-fine training with the assurance that high-frequency keypoints are accurately located.